shellscape/webpack-plugin-serve/README.md

 Type: `boolean` | [`http2` options](https://nodejs.org/api/http2.html#http2_http2_createserver_options_onrequesthandler) | [secure `http2` options](https://nodejs.org/api/http2.html#http2_http2_createsecureserver_options_onrequesthandler)

 If set, this option will instruct the server to enable HTTP2.
 Properties for this option should correspond to [HTTP2 options][http2] or [HTTP2 SSL options][http2tls].

+_Note: If using in combination with `hmr`, the option `allowHTTP1` must be enabled for the HMR WS connection to work._

 ### `https`
 Type: `Object`<br>